 - Composite: It is where manufacturers use carbon graphite and sometimes metal to increase the current-carrying capacity.
-The brushes that resemble brushed electric motors are suitable in places where a customer wants to transmit high current and RMP.
+The brushes that resemble brushed electric motors are suitable in places where a customer wants to transmit high currents and RMP.

 - Monofilament: The brushes are partially wrapped around the slip ring at the channel point.
 What makes them different from composite is that they are of precious metals like silver, gold, or palladium and are prevalent in low current that needs clear transmission and minimal contact friction.

 - Polyfillament: They, too are of precious metals.
 Also, they wrap partially around the slip ring, but what makes them different is that they include multiple contacts per channel.
 They provide minimal contact, friction, and noise.
 Besides, they are suitable for carrying sensitive analog signals and data at higher rates for cost-effectiveness.